-^{} Data for bond ETFs are excluded prior to 2007 because of a limited number of funds.
+\ Data for bond ETFs are excluded prior to 2007 because of a limited number of funds.
 Note: Data exclude ETFs not registered under the Investment Company Act of 1940.
-Sources: Investment Company Institute and Morningstar issuance of broad-based domestic equity ETFs by about 39 percent.
-World and sector equity ETFs tend to have higher expense ratios than ETFs focusing on broadbased domestic equity indexes (Figure 18).21 have entered the marketplace to compete for market share.
-Even with a steady stream of new types of equity ETF offerings, the rapid growth in equity ETF total net assets has allowed many equity ETFs to increase in size and reduce their expense ratios because of economies of scale.
+Sources: Investment Company Institute and Morningstar offering a much wider variety of equity ETFs, such as those tracking indexes of international stocks or indexes of narrower segments of the domestic stock market or even of particular industries.
+From 2005 to 2009, net share issuance to sector and world equity ETFs amounted to \$245 billion, outpacing net share issuance of broad-based domestic equity ETFs by about 39 percent.
+World and sector equity ETFs tend to have higher expense ratios than ETFs focusing on broad-based domestic equity indexes (Figure 17).

 Beginning in 2009, competition and economies of scale within the ETF industry appear to have put downward pressure on equity ETF expense ratios.
-The number of equity ETFs more than quadrupled from 2004 to 2009, and then more than doubled again over the next nine years.
-By the end of 2018, 1,510 equity ETFs competed for investors' business.
-In addition, new ETF sponsors
+The number of equity ETFs more than quadrupled from 2004 to 2009, and then more than doubled again over the next 10 years.
+By the end of 2019, 1,589 equity ETFs competed for investors' business.
+In addition, new ETF sponsors have entered the marketplace to compete for market share.
+Even with a steady stream of new types of equity ETF offerings, the rapid growth in equity ETF total net assets has allowed many equity ETFs to increase in size and reduce their expense ratios because of economies of scale.